Chaitalykundu/Web-Development/06-Angular/Theory/02-Component/02-Folder-Structure.md

 # HTML template (.html)

-The html template defined the **structure and layout** of the component's view.
+The html template define the **structure and layout** of the component's view.

 It uses standard HTML along with angular's template syntax to bind data and listen for user events.